-Simultaneously meeting the needs of both the child and the adult has the greatest potential to advance family success.
+Simultaneously meeting the needs of both the child and the adults caring for that child has the greatest potential to advance family success.

 All children have an adult who helps take care of them—a parent, grandparent, aunt, uncle, or guardian.
 A 2-Generational Approach simultaneously meets the needs of both the children and the adults in their lives.